Skip to content

 Create Workflow Template

-For details about creating Versa staging templates, see Create and Manage Staging and Post-Staging Templates.
+For more information about creating Versa staging templates, see Create and Manage Staging and Post-Staging Templates.

 6. Select the Interfaces tab and specify these details.